While you are creating a new project, you can tell Twproject “who is working on this project” by creating one or more “assignments”

 There are three more fields that require some explanation:

-Enabled: in some cases a resource can have long-standing task assigned that don’t require activity for a long time.
-In this case you can disable the assignment (the only effect is that it will be hidden in your working pages like home page, timesheets or “my tasks”).
+Visible: in some cases a resource can have long-standing project assigned that don’t require activity for a long time.
+In this case you can disable the assignment (the only effect is that it will be hidden in your working pages like home page or timesheets ).

-Budget: is an amount of money dedicated to the resource for expenses on this task.
+Budget: is an amount of money dedicated to the resource for expenses on this project .
 This budget is part of the project’one.

 Hourly cost: hourly cost for the chosen resource on this assignment.
 By default is the value taken from the resource hourly cost editor if set.
 Global defaults otherwise.